Dexare/Dexare/README.md

 Dexare is a Discord bot framework that allows for extensibility.
 Easily make modules that depend on others or overwrite their functions.

 Don't like the built-in features?
 Make some features yourself!
-With the module system, you can make sure your handler is used before or after others, and also skip other handlers if needed.
+With the module system, you can make sure your handler is used before or after others, or skip other handlers if needed.
+[Documentation for Dexare](https://github.com/Dexare/Dexare/wiki) available.

-> Proper documentation has not been created yet, there is [indev documentation](https://github.com/Dexare/Dexare/wiki) available.

 ## Features
 - **Eventful** - hook into events easily and cancel other module's handlers